-For research funding, summer funding, and employment opportunities, check our Graduate Resources page.
+For more information about financial aid, as well as about research funding, summer funding, and employment opportunities, check our Financial Aid and Funding Resources page.

 The Department of History has accepted foreign nationals for graduate work since the 1920s, and we recently have included in our graduate program students from Canada, Japan, the People’s Republic of China, Turkey, the United Kingdom, Australia, and The Netherlands.
 Though international students are ineligible for need-based financial aid, they are eligible for both competitive fellowships and teaching assistantships.